DickinsonCollege/FarmData2/farmdata2/farmdata2_modules/README.md

 catch {}
 ```

 - More Details: Drupal 7 adds JavaScript files to a page using a `<script>` tag.
 Thus, there is no need for this statement to use the component in a FarmData2 page.
 However, the Cypress Component testing tools require that a component under test be imported from a module.
-Thus the `modulde.export` statement is necessary to make it possible to test the component.
+Thus the `module.export` statement is necessary to make it possible to test the component.
 So, this little hack basically just makes it possible for us to use the same `.js` file both in FarmData2 through Drupal and in the Cypress Component testing tools.

 #### Creating Nested Vue Components ####